 This is not a new problem for Phoebe.
 Up until now, she has convinced everyone – including herself – that conscientiousness is a virtue and quality work takes time.
 Her current manager, however, isn’t buying it.
 He hired her because he believed she could manage many more clients than her predecessor.
 Instead, she is managing less.
 Phoebe’s manager spotted the problem quickly.
 She is a perfectionist.

-I’ve worked with a lot of perfectionists over the years and tried to help them overcome this tendency, approaching it from a lot of angles.
+I’ve worked with many perfectionists over the years and tried to help them overcome this tendency, approaching it from a lot of angles.
 Most of them have been unsuccessful.
 It is extremely difficult to convince a perfectionist they need to relax their standards, go with the flow, manage their time more efficiently or live by the 80/20 rule.
 Now there is only one conversation I have with perfectionists: what you are doing is stealing.

 Perfectionism is stealing from customers

 Phoebe works for a social services agency and cares deeply about the clients she serves.
-When she spends four hours writing a letter on their behalf instead of the two that have been allocated, that is two hours she could be spending helping someone else.
+When she spends four hours writing a letter on their behalf instead of the two allocated, that is two hours she could be spending helping someone else.
 For Phoebe to shift away from her perfectionism requires her to care more about helping more people than in nailing the quality of any single task.

 Perfectionism is stealing from the company